go-to-k/cls3/README.md

 In this mode, operation across regions is not possible, but only in **one region**.
 You can specify the region with the `-r` option.

+### Deletion of Vector Buckets for S3 Vectors

+The `-vv | --vectorBucketsMode` option allows you to delete the Vector Buckets for S3 Vectors.

+In this mode, operation across regions is not possible, but only in **one region**.
+You can specify the region with the `-r` option.

 ### Concurrent Deletion of Multiple Buckets

 The `-c | --concurrentMode` option allows you to delete **multiple buckets in parallel**.
 By default, when this option is specified, all buckets will be deleted in parallel.